rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 The store was quite crowded and handled a lot of orders.
 Picking the laundry was a pretty slow process.

-During the time it took to find the laundry bag I used to think how the search could be improved.
+During the time it took to find the laundry bag I used to think about how the search could be improved.

 I'll propose a possible optimization in the sections that follow.